All photos by Basil Rodericks

-A Yiddishe Wagner began development This project is under development at LABA – a laboratory for jewish culture at the 14th Street Y.
+A Yiddishe Wagner began development at LABA – a laboratory for jewish culture at the 14th Street Y.

 A work-in-progress performance was held on February 10th, 2017 as part of LABAlive-OTHER at the 14th Street Y, presenting samples of a yiddish opera set to music from Wagner’s ring cycle – a grand jewish epic based on the biblical story of Saul and David.

 Libretto by Gil Sperling, Amanda Miryem-Khaye Seigel and Jonathan Breit

 Musical Direction by Jonathan Breit